varsha-katiyar/suraksha-ai-/README.md

 This project was built for the **Road Safety Hackathon 2026** organized by **IIT Madras**.

-© 2026 CHAUKAS.
+© 2026 suraksha ai.
 All Rights Reserved.